wavim/crappy-calculator/README.md

-So I was basically mad at a friend that used eval() to write his calculator.
+So I was basically mad at a friend that used `eval()` to write his calculator.
 (Jokes)

-This is built with a _Lexer_, a _Parser_ and an _Evaluator_, with the concepts of _Abstract Syntax Tree_.
+The calculator logic part is composed of a lexer (tokenizer), a parser and an evaluator.
+The lexer scans the input and returns lexical tokens, the parser parses the tokens and returns an Abstract Syntax Tree, and the evaluator recursively evaluates the final value of the tree.

-To check out the demo (not fun, trust me) just click on the GitHub Page under repo description. :D
+To check out the calculator (not fun, trust me), just click on the GitHub Page under the repo description :D